drunkard/ceph-readable-doc/html/_sources/dev/perf.txt

   sudo perf report --call-graph callee

-:note: If the caller/callee views look the same you may be
-       suffering from a kernel bug; upgrade to 4.8 or later.
+.. note:: If the caller/callee views look the same you may be suffering from a kernel bug; upgrade to 4.8 or later.

 Flamegraphs
 -----------